Bachelor of International Relations

-International relations is about interactions across oceans and borders.
-It examines the political and societal forces of international change.
-To study it is to delve into history, politics, economics, anthropology and law.
+International Relations examines the political and societal forces of international change.
+To study it is to delve into politics, history, economics, sociology and international law.

 What will you do?

-In our Bachelor of International Relations you can specialise in international security, global justice, human rights, global governance, rising powers, or global citizenship.
-In core studies you’ll:
+In our Bachelor of International Relations you can specialise in international relations and security, global governance, global justice, citizenship and human rights.
+In core studies you will:

-- get to know key actors in global politics and the challenges they face
+- study key actors in global politics and the challenges they face

-- consider relationships that involve power, authority, influence, conflict, cooperation, selfishness and altruism
+- consider relationships that involve power, authority, influence, conflict, and cooperation

 - analyse political institutions and business-government relations

-- learn about the history of globalisation and foreign-policy formation.
+- learn about the history of globalisation and foreign-policy making.